LehuyH/asm-instruction-counter/README.md

 - **Common Datasets**: asm-instruction-counter provides a utility to generate common datasets for testing and benchmarking such as `random`, `needleInHaystack`, and `ordered`.

-- **100% Configurable**: Create custom build pipelines and configurations to suit your needs.
+- **100% Configurable**: Create custom-build pipelines and configurations to suit your needs.

 ## 🛠️ Installation